 The National D-Day Memorial – Bedford, Virginia

-This museum and memorial is dedicated entirely to D-Day, the June 6, 1944 Allied invasion of Germany-occupied France along the Normandy coast that was the largest amphibious military operation in history.
+This museum and memorial are dedicated entirely to D-Day, June 6, 1944, Allied invasion of Germany-occupied France along the Normandy coast that was the largest amphibious military operation in history.
 It also was the turning point in the war for Germany’s ultimate defeat.
 This memorial is especially meaningful to me because of a personal connection; my grandfather, E.F.
 Smith, Jr, was one of those soldiers in Operation Overlord (as the D-Day series of invasions was called).
 His unit went on to liberate St-Lo, and then to the famous Battle of Mortain, where my grandfather was captured by the Germans.
 He spent the rest of the war in a POW camp in East Germany until the Russians liberated it.

 One incredible local story, and why the memorial is located where in this town, is that of the “Bedford Boys.”
 They consisted of 30 National Guard soldiers from Bedford who landed on the shores of Normandy on D-Day.
 By day’s end, 19 Bedford soldiers were dead.
 Four more died later in the Normandy campaign.
 Proportionately, the town of Bedford, then about 3,200 residents, suffered the nation’s most severe D-day losses.
 I actually wrote a story about this for the LA Times, which you can read here.

 This Smithsonian-affiliated aerospace and science museum with rare historical aircraft ranging from World War I to the Vietnam era.
 The exhibits include hands-on interactive STEM exhibits, science-based camps, educational tours, unique aviation artifacts, and more.
 For me, this museum had two really unique, cool aspects that I particularly enjoyed.